Interactive Learning from Policy-Dependent Human Feedback: Robotics Case Study

 We believe TAMER's forgetting is a result of interpreting feedback as reward-function exemplars in which new feedback in similar contexts can change the target.
 To illustrate this problem, we constructed a well-defined scenario in which TAMER consistently unlearns behavior.
 In this scenario, the goal was for the TurtleBot to always stay whenever the ball was present, and move forward if just the cylinder was present.
 We first trained TAMER to stay when the ball alone was present using many rapid rewards (yielding a large aggregated signal).
 Next, we trained it to move forward when the cylinder alone was present.
 We then introduced both objects, and the TurtleBot correctly stayed.
-After rewarding it for staying with a single reward (weaker than the previously-used many rapid rewards), the TurtleBot moved forward.
-This counter-intuitive unlearning is a consequence of the small reward decreasing its reward-function target for the stay action to a point lower than the value for moving forward.
-COACH does not exhibit this problem---any reward for staying will strengthen the behavior.
+After rewarding it for \emph{staying} with a single reward (weaker than the previously-used many rapid rewards), the TurtleBot responded by moving forward---the positive feedback actually caused it to unlearn the rewarded behavior.
+This counter-intuitive response is a consequence of the small reward decreasing its reward-function target for the stay action to a point lower than the value for moving forward.
+Roughly, because TAMER does not treat zero reward as special, a positive reward can be a negative influence if it is less than expected.
+COACH does not exhibit this problem---any positive reward for staying will strengthen the behavior.